deeptime-ml/deeptime/docs/source/index_dimreduction.rst

 VAMP is a strict generalization of TICA and is applicable in a wider range of settings, however it has some differences in terms of the numerics involved as well as the estimated model's interpretability.

+First and foremost it extends to off-equilibrium cases and is equipped with a set of scoring functions (the so-called VAMP scores), which allow to rank a selection of input features.
+Intuitively these scores measure the amount of "slowness" that can be captured with a feature selection.
+It is however **not** possible to compare scores over several lag-time selections.

 Numerically, VAMP works with a singular value decomposition while TICA works with an eigenvalue decomposition.
 These singular values should theoretically be real and coincide with the TICA eigenvalues if the data comes from a reversible and in-equilibrium setting.
 Numerically as well as due to sampling, they still might be complex.